sereneblue/chameleon/README.md

 - Anonymous, Wursttorte, AName, and robinmusch for the German translation
 - Shitennouji for the Japanese translation
 - gnu-ewm for the Polish translation
-- 3ibsand, Alexey, fks7cgsk, Hit Legends, and EugeneKh for the Russian translation
+- 3ibsand, Alexey, fks7cgsk, Hit Legends, EugeneKh and Дмитрий Кондрашов for the Russian translation
-- David P. (Megver83) and reii for the Spanish translation
+- David P. (Megver83), reii and gallegonovato for the Spanish translation
 - xlabx for the Turkish translation
-- mezysinc for the Portuguese (Brazilian) translation
+- mezysinc and Lucas Guima for the Portuguese (Brazilian) translation
 - Ricky Tigg for the Finnish translation
 - LolloGamer_5123 YT for the Italian translation
 - azilara for the Portuguese translation